archiebhl/PC-Insight/README.md

 # PCInsight

-A program to monitor the real-time temperature and usage data of PC components in C#.
+A program to monitor the real-time temperature and usage data of PC components.

 ![](https://github.com/axshb/PC-Insight/blob/master/GUI.png?raw=true)